 You can also shop around to compare lenders so you get the lowest fees and interest rates available.
 It may be a good idea to enlist the help of a mortgage broker if you're not sure how to go about vetting lenders.

-2. Participate in home buyer programs Alaska
+2. Participate in home buyer programs in Alaska

 The HUD provides numerous FHA-insured loans for eligible buyers, such as its purchase mortgage, "rehab & repair" mortgage, and energy-efficient mortgage.